Assignment 03

 Your program should eventually be able to read this information from an input scene specification, as described below.
 As discussed in lecture, there are multiple ways to specify a scene, but we will largely follow the convention of Chapter 4 of FOCG.
 In particular, your scene will be specified by:

-• Vectors for the position of the eye, position to lookat, and which direction is up
+- Vectors for the position of the

-• The width and height of the image plane, specified as the number of columns and rows
+describing the vertical field of view. - The width and height of the image plane, specified as the number of

-This information should be sufficient to specify the three-dimensional geometry of the image plane.
-To do so, you will need to use eye, lookat, and up to define a coordinate frame of the camera, \((u,v,w)\).
+to define a coordinate frame of the camera, \((u,v,w)\).
 You should follow the convention of the book that \(w\) points in the opposite direction of the view direction.
-You can assume that lookat is located at the exact center of the image plane, and that \(u\) moves horizontally and \(v\) moves vertically in the plane.
+You can assume that lookat

 After setting up how you will store this specification, your program should be able to compute a ray for each pixel in the image plane.
 This ray will travel from the eye position through each pixel into the scene.
 Otherwise, since the camera position is fixed, you are not required to implement any specific functionality beyond generating rays.